harrychin6/3-Using-the-NIST-CSF-to-respond-to-a-security-incident/README.md

 Recover affected systems to normal operation and restore systems data and/or assets that have been affected by an incident.

-# Please see NIST-CSF-Incident-report-analyst.pdf for my work on this activity.
+# Please see NIST-CSF-Incident-report-analyst.pdf in the files section above to view my work.